bids-standard/bids-specification/src/02-common-principles.md

 is a reserved value that may only be used to refer to the root of the current dataset;
 an empty string (`""`) MUST NOT be a key in the `DatasetLinks` object.

+In the context of BIDS URIs,
+a dataset with a given `<dataset-name>` does not have to be a BIDS dataset, or a neuroimaging dataset.
+It may just as well be a (sub-)directory containing one or more arbitrary files.

 In the case where a derivatives dataset is nested under a raw dataset and both have a `dataset_description.json` file, the BIDS URIs within the nested derivatives dataset MUST be resolved with respect to `/derivatives/dataset_description.json`, and the BIDS URIs for the raw dataset (excluding `/derivatives`) MUST be resolved with respect to `/dataset_description.json`.